 - Provide reassurance: Praise and reward your dog during times when stressful situations can’t be avoided.
 This will help them associate these things with signs of comfort, affection and yummy treats.

-- Let them come to you: Avoid showering your dog with too much love and affection from the moment you get home, or this may cause unnecessary anxiety when you have to leave later on.
+- Let them come to you: Avoid showering your dog with too much love and affection from the moment you get home.
+This can cause separation anxiety in pets when you have to leave them.

-- Establish a routine: Your dog will find comfort in their new feed, play, toileting routine (you’re responsible in training them to toilet outside!) and will feel safe over time.
+- Establish a routine: Over time your dog will find comfort and safety in their new feed, play, toileting routine (you’re responsible for toilet training your puppy to do their business outside!).

 - Keep them on a leash: This will help you stay in control and ensure the safety of your pet.